 Testing Services for Laminate & Engineered Wood Flooring, Furniture and Cabinetry

-Berkeley Analytical offers formaldehyde testing services for manufacturers, importers, distributors and retailers impacted by the California Air Resources Board’s (CARB) Airborne Toxic Control Measure (ATCM) for formaldehyde emissions from composite wood products.
-BkA’s CARB ATCM formaldehyde testing services include:
+Berkeley Analytical offers formaldehyde testing services for manufacturers, importers, distributors and retailers impacted by California Air Resources Board (CARB) ATCM Phase 2 and by U.S. EPA TSCA Title VI regulations for formaldehyde emissions from composite wood products.
+Additionally, we offer formaldehyde testing services by EN 16516 as required by Germany's Chemicals Prohibition Ordinance - ChemverbotsV.
+BkA’s formaldehyde testing services include:

-The CARB ATCM regulation applies to composite woods widely used in laminate flooring, engineered wood flooring, commercial and residential furniture, cabinetry and other products.
-The regulation is not a finished goods requirement.
-Rather, it limits the emission rates of formaldehyde from composite wood cores.
-The Phase 2 emission requirements vary depending upon the type of composite wood.
+Both the CARB ATCM Phase 2 and the U.S. EPA TSCA Title VI regulations apply to composite woods widely used in laminate flooring, engineered wood flooring, commercial and residential furniture, cabinetry and other products.
+The regulations are not for finished goods; but, rather, limits the emission rates of formaldehyde from composite wood cores.
+The regulatory emission requirements vary depending upon the type of composite wood.
 Medium Density Fiberboard (MDF) is allowed the higher formaldehyde emission rates than Particleboard and Hard Wood Plywood (HWPW).
 Significantly, these requirements are “caps," meaning they are hard numbers that cannot be exceeded.

-BkA’s uses ASTM D6007, the secondary method defined in the ATCM regulation, to measure formaldehyde emissions from composite wood.
-Our testing by this method is validated by our continued participation and consistent performance in CARB inter-laboratory studies involving over 30 international laboratories.
-We successfully completed an equivalency study for low and medium emitting sources versus the primary large-scale chamber method, ASTM E1333 and are now a certification testing laboratory for the SCS Global Services TPC program.
-Additionally, we routinely employ the CARB SOP for Finished Good Test Specimen Preparation for testing of laminate flooring cores and furniture components for formaldehyde emissions.
+BkA uses ASTM D6007, the recognized secondary method, to measure formaldehyde emissions from composite wood.
+Our testing by this method is validated by our participation and consistent performance in CARB inter-laboratory studies involving over 30 international laboratories.
+Additionally, we routinely employ the CARB Standard Operating Procedure for Finished Good Test Specimen Preparation Prior to Analysis of Formaldehyde Emissions from Composite Wood Products for testing of laminate flooring cores and furniture components for formaldehyde emissions.
 Deconstruction studies have been performed for the furniture industry to investigate the effects of veneers, finishes, and adhesives on the formaldehyde emission of core materials.

 Formaldehyde is contained in and emitted into air by many different products.
 Despite changes in the manufacturing of composite wood and other products over the last 25 years, formaldehyde is still a primary indoor air quality (IAQ) concern.
-BkA has a long history with the testing of products for formaldehyde emission and content.
-We have the capability to conduct testing in accordance with many formaldehyde emission standards such as CDPH Standard Method V1.1, ANSI/BIFMA M7.1, ASTM D6007, and EN 717-1.
-We operate Field and Laboratory Emission Cells (FLEC) that allow the rapid determination of emissions from planar materials following ASTM D7143.
+BkA has a long history with the testing of products for formaldehyde emission.
+We offer testing in accordance with many formaldehyde emission standards such as CDPH Standard Method V1.2, ANSI/BIFMA M7.1, ASTM D6007, ISO 16000-9, and EN 16516.
 We also operate Micro-scale chambers that can measure formaldehyde emissions from very small samples following ASTM D7706.
-For example, formaldehyde emissions from laminate flooring can be determined using small disks cut from installed flooring.
+For example, formaldehyde emissions from laminate flooring collected in the field can be determined using small disks cut from installed flooring.

-We use ASTM D5197 and ISO 16000-3 for the sampling and analysis of formaldehyde and other low molecular weight carbonyl compounds.
-These methods provide high precision and excellent sensitivity, about 1 µg/m3 in a typical chamber test.
+We use ASTM D5197 and ISO 16000-3 for the sampling and analysis of formaldehyde.
+These methods provide high precision and excellent sensitivity, typically about 1 µg/m3 in a chamber test.